yay016/GBM-Survival-MSc/README.md

   Voxel-wise comparative analysis of 3D radiation dose distributions between short- and long-survival patient groups.
 Computes spatial dose statistics, significance maps, and summary metrics such as dose-falloff gradients and radii of gyration.
 Results are saved as plots.

 - `GradCamPlots/`
-  Contains all Grad-CAM visualizations generated during model evaluation.
+  Contains all Grad-CAM visualizations generated during OS model evaluation.

 ## 🔐 Data Access